code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Implementing strategy, developing guidelines and roadmap for international partner engagement, and defining metrics for program success
 - Vetting and onboarding new partners
 - Managing existing international relationships
-- Developing and managing international partnerships with international organizations with shared interests to Code.org (i.e. the College Board)
 - Hosting partner events domestically to share the CS community’s approach to best practices for K-12 CS, and educate partners on Code.org’s approach to curriculum, professional learning, scaling CS, localization, and policy development
-- Developing support collateral for international partners using existing Code.org materials
+- Developing collateral to support international partners using existing Code.org materials
-- Collaborating across teams to meet the needs of our international partners; working with product, education and marketing teams to develop or customize of products
+- Collaborating across teams to meet the needs of our international partners; working with product, education and marketing to develop or customize products

 **Experience and Qualifications:**